NearDeFi/burrowland/contract/API.md

     pub collateral: Vec<AssetView>,
     /// A list of assets that are borrowed. pub borrowed: Vec<AssetView>,
+    /// Account farms
+    pub farms: Vec<AccountFarmView>,
 }

-pub struct Account {
+/// Limited view of the account structure for liquidations pub struct Account {
     /// A copy of an account ID.
 Saves one storage_read when iterating on accounts. pub account_id: AccountId,
-    /// A list of assets that are supplied by the account (but not used a collateral).
-    /// It's not returned for account pagination.
-    #[serde(skip_serializing)]
-    pub supplied: UnorderedMap<TokenId, VAccountAsset>,
     /// A list of collateral assets.
     pub collateral: Vec<CollateralAsset>,
     /// A list of borrowed assets.
     pub borrowed: Vec<BorrowedAsset>,
 }

 pub struct CollateralAsset {